 Source: BiGGAR Economics (2023).
 Toward a Wellbeing Economy: The Distribution of Wellbeing in the UK.
-Totals may not sum due to rounding.

 Self-reported life satisfaction, and consequently WELLBY scores, are dependent upon a variety of factors, including local economic conditions, community vitality and involvement, as well as culture and the natural environment.